rahi-lab/YeaZ-GUI/readme.md

 1. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 2. In the command line, create a virtual environment with python 3.9 with the command `conda create -n YeaZ python=3.9`.
-3. Install PyTorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia` 3.1. for more information visit https://pytorch.org/get-started/locally/
+3. Install PyTorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia`

+    3.1. for more information visit https://pytorch.org/get-started/locally/
 4. Install YeaZ with the command `pip install yeaz`.
-5. Download weight files for neural network and put them in the folder with yeaz installation.
+5. Download weight files for neural network and put them in the yeaz/unet/weights folder which locates in yeaz installation directory.

     5.1.
 Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.

    5.2.
 Download the parameters for segmenting bright-field images from: https://drive.google.com/file/d/1vnhkp54McM836yczh4F-YYJwPahbTsY0

    5.3.
 Download the parameters for segmenting fission images form: https://drive.google.com/file/d/1h_Wz2d3UY0jkGtMrhl32iEqbOQVXsmKS.